ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 requests.
 Conversely, continuation access tokens MUST NOT be usable to make authorized requests to RS's, even if co-located within the AS.

-For example, here the client instance makes a POST request to a unique URI and signs the request with HTTP Message Signatures:
+In the following non-normative example, the client instance makes a POST request to a unique URI and signs the request with HTTP Message Signatures:

 ~~~ http-message